-- 11. Maintain appropriate records of all financial obligations and transactions, and keep them safeguarded in such a manner as to make these records readily available to USCM upon request for up to three years after the submission of the final report. - 12.
-To the extent possible, augment the host institution's design education curriculum or professional expertise by using the design topics raised during the session to bridge discussions among students, practitioners of the design disciplines, scholars, and officials of public policy. - 13.
-Document the activities of the session in audio format and in a written meeting summary of the recommendations made at the session.
-The MICD Partnership owns the rights to all such documentation.
+- 11. Record-keeping: Maintain appropriate records of all financial obligations and transactions, and keep them safeguarded in such a manner as to make these records readily available to USCM upon request for up to three years after the submission of the final report. - 12.
+Academic advancement: To the extent possible, augment the host institution's design education curriculum or professional expertise by using the design topics raised during the session to bridge discussions among students, practitioners of the design disciplines, scholars, and officials of public policy. - 13.
+Report preparation: Document the activities of the session in high-quality audio format and in a written meeting summary of the recommendations made at the session, providing both to MICD within one month of the conclusion of the session.
+MICD owns the rights to all such documentation.
 Both the digital and hard copy of the meeting summary and audio files shall be prepared and distributed to participating mayors.
-Additionally, a final report shall be submitted to the MICD Partnership.
-This final report shall include both the digital and hard copy of the meeting summary, an evaluation of the session, an accounting of expenses, and a report on any follow-up activities.
+Additionally, a final report shall be submitted to MICD within 2 months of the conclusion of the session including both the digital and hard copy of the meeting summary, an evaluation of the session, an accounting of expenses, and a report on any follow-up activities.